Abathargh/corona_graph/README.md

     --data DATA, -d DATA  Plot graph(s) up to the passed date; date in the y-m-d format.
-    --last LAST, -l LAST  Plot graph(s) using the last n data samples (using data from the [today -n; today] interval) with 0 <= n <= # days form day_0
+    --last LAST, -l LAST  Plot graph(s) using the last n data samples (using data from the [today -n; today] interval) with 0 <= n <= # days form day_0 --save, -s            Saves the img instead of plotting it